Middlesex Yeomanry: Interwar

 After the war, it was clear that there were more cavalry units than needed and it was decided that only the 14 most senior Yeomanry regiments would retain their mounts, forming the 2nd Cavalry Division in the reorganised Territorial Army (TA).
 Most of the remainder chose to convert to armoured cars or artillery in 1920.
 Uniquely, the Middlesex Yeomanry elected to become a signal unit, joining the new Royal Corps of Signals when that was formed two months later.
 It became 2nd Cavalry Divisional Signals (Middlesex Yeomanry), of two squadrons (A and B), with HQ still at the Duke of York's Headquarters.

-In the late 1930s mechanisation of the British Army was proceeding, and an experimental armoured formation was created as The Mobile Division, later 1st Armoured Division.
+In the late 1930s, mechanisation of the British Army was proceeding, and an experimental armoured formation was created as The Mobile Division, later 1st Armoured Division.
 In 1938 the Middlesex Yeomanry became Mobile Divisional Signals (Middlesex Yeomanry).
 When the TA was doubled in size after the Munich Crisis the unit raised a second line as the Horse Cavalry Brigade Signal Troops.
 Shortly afterwards the two units became1st and 2nd (Middlesex Yeomanry) Armoured Divisional Signals.

-World War II
+Second World War

 1st Cavalry Divisional Signals

 Soon after the outbreak of war the first line unit became 1st Cavalry Divisional Signals (Middlesex Yeomanry), the 1st (and only) Cavalry Division being composed mainly of horsed Yeomanry regiments.
 It joined Divisional HQ when the formation assembled in Northern Command on 1 November 1939.
 It then left the UK on 18 January 1940 and travelled across France to embark at Marseille for Palestine, arriving on 31 January.
 A divisional signal unit provided communications (line, wireless and despatch rider) from divisional HQ down to the level of individual unit HQs; each brigade was allocated a squadron and the establishment for cavalry divisional signals included its own Light Aid Detachment of the Royal Army Ordnance Corps.